General terms and conditions of purchase

-- The purchaser is freed, wholly or partially, from the obligation to accept the ordered goods/services and to withdraw from the contract insofar as the delivery/service is no longer utilisable as a result of the delay caused by force majeure at the purchaser’s, taking economic aspects into consideration.
+- The purchaser shall be released from the obligation to accept in whole or in part the ordered delivery/service and shall be entitled to withdraw from the contract if, taking into consideration economic factors, the delivery/service can no longer be used by the purchaser as a result of delay caused by force majeure.

-- In the event that the impediments last more than two months, either party is entitled to withdraw from the contract without setting any further deadline.
+- If the hindrances last for more than two months, each party to the contract shall be entitled to withdraw from the contract without the setting of a further deadline.

 XI.
 Confidentiality and retention of title

 - The parties to the contract undertake to treat as trade secrets all non-obvious commercial and technical details of which they become aware as a result of the business relationships.
 Drawings, models, templates, samples and other objects must not be entrusted to or otherwise made available to unauthorised third parties.
 The copying of such objects is only permissible within the context of commercial requirements and copyright regulations.
 Corresponding undertakings shall be obtained from sub-suppliers.